jasonkuhrt/graffle/website/content/examples/55_generated/arguments.md

 # Arguments

-This example shows how to use the TypeScript interface for GraphQL arguments.
+This example shows how to write field arguments in TypeScript interface.

 <!-- dprint-ignore-start -->
 ```ts twoslash